September 27, 2020

 Pumpkin Spice Scones

-Pumpkin spices scones are a perfect fall treat; not-too-sweet, fragrant with spices, and a full complement of rich pumpkin flavour.
+Pumpkin spices scones are a perfect fall treat; not-too-sweet, fragrant with spices, with a full complement of rich pumpkin flavour.

 Pumpkin spice scones are my new favorite treat.
 And although I love baked treats made with pumpkin, I am not generally a fan of “pumpkin spice everything.”
 There is a time and a place for pumpkin and spices, but beer, cheese and chocolate bars are not it.
 Too often, there is too much chemical aftertaste and not enough pumpkin-and-spice goodness.
 But give me a delicious from-scratch muffin, cake, scone, or waffle made with pumpkin and I am happy.